aptalca/wheels/README.md

 # Wheelie

-This repo builds and uploads wheels for commonly used pip packages.
+This repo builds and uploads wheels for pip packages commonly used in linuxserver.io images.

 The wheel index is located at https://wheel-index.linuxserver.io The wheels are downloaded from https://wheels.linuxserver.io